Budgeting and Expense Management: Key Strategies for Financial Control

 A. Categorization of Expenses

-• Divide expenses into essential (fixed) and discretionary (variable).
+• Divide expenses into essential (fixed) and discretionary (variable) categories to improve visibility.

 B. Use of Expense Management Tools